 - Concussion.

-As shown above, a lot of suffering can be caused after a fall from height and you’re well within your rights to claim compensation if your employer was responsible for your accident.
+As demonstrated, a lot of suffering can be caused after a fall from height and you’re well within your rights to claim compensation if your employer was responsible for your accident.
 However, we should point out that compensation isn’t a penalty or fine.
 It is designed to help you recover and deal with your fall from height injuries as much as possible.

-Also, any financial impact could be considered in your claim too.
+Crucially, any financial impact could be considered in your claim too.
 Each personal injury claim is unique but you could claim for:

 - The pain and suffering you had to endure.